wp-plugins/updraftplus/readme.txt

 Furthermore, reliance upon any non-English translation is at your own risk.
 UpdraftPlus can give no guarantees that translations from the original English are accurate.

 == Upgrade Notice ==
-1.6.17: WP 3.6 support.
+1.6.17: WordPress 3.6 support.
 Dreamhost Dreamobjects support.
 Polish translation.
 More expert options.
 Restoration to sites with different table prefixes.
 Lots of usability + portability tweaks.